-- skip\info (bool) Pass True to disable reading the sequence metadata, and only read the sequence letters.
-Defaults to False'. - skip\sequence (bool) Pass True to disable reading the sequence letters, and only read the sequence metadata.
-Defaults to False. - Returns Sequence The next sequence in the file, or None if all sequences were read from the file.
+- skip_info (bool) Pass True to disable reading the sequence metadata, and only read the sequence letters.
+Defaults to False'. - skip_sequence (bool) Pass True to disable reading the sequence letters, and only read the sequence metadata.
+Defaults to False. - Returns Sequence The next sequence in the file, or None if all sequences were read from the file. - Raises ValueError When attempting to read a sequence from a closed file, or when the file could not be parsed.